adititapariya/DriveWise/README.md

    <b>- Distracted:</b> <p> Provides a gentle reminder to refocus attention if the head pose suggests distraction or inattentiveness.</p>
 <h3>5.
 Driver Activity:</h3>
    <p>-A camera can be placed on the A pillar of the car facing the driver to monitor the activity of the driver.</p>
-   <p>-The monitoring system classifies driver activities into 10 distinct categories:</p>
+   <p>-The monitoring system classifies driver activities into 10 distinct categories: <br>
 	<b>Safe driving <br>
 	Radio operation <br>
 	Drinking <br>